mahmoudimus/ac/docs/public/concepts/styling-with-aui.md

 ## Using AUI styling in your pages

-The most convenient way of styling your pages to look like atlassian products is to use the AUI css and javascript.
+The most convenient way of styling your pages to look like Atlassian products is to use the AUI CSS and Javascript.
 You can include these resources on any page that you serve.
 In most cases, you should use the most recent version of AUI that is available.
 It's your responsiblity to update as new versions become available.
 Not only will you get new features and bug fixes, but using the most recent version of AUI ensures that your styles will most closely match those of your host application.